mariaabato/Final-Project/README.md

 ---

 #AI Assistance
-Some brainstorming, design suggestions, and debugging help came from ChatGPT (OpenAI).
+Some brainstorming, design suggestions, and a lot of debugging help came from ChatGPT (OpenAI).
 This included:
 - Ideas for roguelike mechanics
 - Suggestions for code structure
+- Providing resources to figure out new concepts
 - Help finding errors and debugging
 - Understanding new ideas needed for this code
 - Writing small portions of supportive code